blackberry bush covered in red and black fruit

 Fastest fruit to grow

 If you’re looking for faster fruits to grow, maybe you would like to grow annuals such as watermelon and canteloupe melons.
 They produce a lot faster than a bush or a tree and they grow great in Oklahoma.
+And here’s what to do with excess fruit that you grow all at once.
+It’s a great problem to have!

 I can’t wait until you have some sweet fruit to enjoy from your own yard.
 It’s satisfying and full of nutrition too!